Pueraria montana

-Pueraria montana is a species of plant in the botanical family Fabaceae.
+Pueraria montana, more commonly known as kudzu, is a species of plant in the botanical family Fabaceae.
 At least three sub-species (alternatively called varieties) are known.
 It is closely related to other species in the genus Pueraria (P. edulis and P. phaseoloides) and the common name is used for all of these species and hybrids between them.
 The morphological differences between them are subtle, they can breed with each other, and it appears that introduced kudzu populations in the United States have ancestry from more than one of the species.

 Description

 It is a seasonal climbing plant, growing high where suitable surfaces (trees, cliffs, walls) are available, and also growing as ground cover where there are no vertical surfaces.
-It is a perennial vine with tuberous roots and rope-like, dark brown stems to 20 m long.
+It is a perennial vine with tuberous roots and rope-like, dark brown stems up to 20 m long.
 It grows up to 20 m per year and can achieve a height of 30 m.
 It has markedly hairy herbaceous stems.

 Pueraria montana is native to East Asia, primarily subtropical and temperate regions of China, Japan, and Korea, with trifoliate leaves composed of three leaflets.
 Each leaflet is large and ovate with two to three lobes each and hair on the underside.
 The species can fix atmospheric nitrogen, which can supply up to 95% of leaf nitrogen to the plant in poor soils.
 Along the vines are nodes, points at which stems or tendrils can propagate to increase support and attach to structures.
 As a twining vine, kudzu uses stems or tendrils that can extend from any node on the vine to attach to and climb most surfaces.
 In addition, the nodes of the kudzu vine have the ability to root when exposed to soil, further anchoring the vine to the ground.
 The roots are tuberous and are high in starch and water content, and the twining of the plant allows for less carbon concentration in the construction of woody stems and greater concentration in roots, which aids root growth.
 The roots can account for up to 40% of total plant biomass.